Dana Hills High School: Recent scores

-Newspaper

-The Dana Hills newspaper, originally called the Dolphin Dispatch from 1973 to 1992, now simply known as The Paper (stylized as "THE PAPER"), is produced by a staff of roughly 20 students.
-Ten newspapers are produced each school year.
-It features five sections: news, feature, opinion, entertainment, and sports.

-In May 2019, the newspaper went digital with a new website (www.dhhsthepaper.com) created by a staff member.

-HMO

-Dana Hills has a junior medical program, the Health and Medical Occupations Academy.
-The academy is for those who wish to study or pursue a career in medicine, as it prepares students for higher education in the medical field.
-Participants are involved in field trips, hospital duties, and view medical procedures as they are performed.

 SOCSA

 The South Orange County School of the Arts (SOCSA), a part of Dana Hills High School, is a visual and performing arts academy for students within the Capistrano Unified School District.
 Conceived in 1989 by a group of parents, teachers and administrators, the academy was chartered by the District on November 20, 1995.
 The pilot program at Dana Hills High School was launched in the Spring semester of 1996.

 In October 2000, the SOCSA Foundation was formed to raise funds to support the SOCSA Academy.
 In the fall of 2015, the Friends of SOCSA was formed as a replacement non-profit to support the SOCSA Academy.